ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 Question: What's the official language of {{ country }}?
 ```

-If we use this prompt, the resulting system becomes again really straightforward.
+Using this new prompt, the resulting pipeline becomes again very similar to our first.

 ```python
 template = """